Institute of Psychiatry, Psychology and Neuroscience: Addictions

 The Addictions Department specialises in research into tobacco, alcohol and opiate addiction policy and treatment.
 In March 2010 the addiction research unit and the sections of alcohol research, tobacco research and behavioral pharmacology were brought together to form the current The Addictions Department, also known as the National Addiction Centre (NAC).

-Biostatistics
+Biostatistics and Health Informatics

-This department provides advice in the interpretation and use of statistical techniques in psychological research.
-They work closely with members of the Neuroimaging section in their work using brain scanners.

-The Biostatistics department opened in 1964, then as the Biometrics Unit.
-The department holds particular expertise in multivariate statistical methods for measurement, life-course epidemiology and the analysis of experimental, genetic and neuropsychiatric data.

-The department provides both introductory and advanced training in applied statistical methodology, collaborate on studies of mental health based here and internationally, and undertake research in relevant applied methodology.

-The department also hosts the UKCRN accredited King's Clinical Trials Unit which provides randomisation, data management, analysis and trial management - all of which are available to researchers across King's Health Partners.
-The CTU provides support to both medicinal and non-medicinal clinical trials assisting researchers in the conduct of carrying out clinical trials.
+The Department of Biostatistics & Health Informatics develops quantitative methodology as applied to mental health research, with significant national and international collaborations.
+The Department is organised into two research groups: Biostatistics and Health Informatics.

+The Biostatistics team specialise in five core areas: prediction modeling and personalised medicine, causal evaluation, psychometrics and measurement, lifecourse research, and mental health clinical trial statistics.

+The Health Informatics team focuses on leveraging translational bioinformatics for complex diseases using diverse data sources—such as genomics, electronic health records, and wearable technology.

 Child and Adolescent Psychiatry

 The department is dedicated to the study of developmental disorders such as ADHD, clinical depression, autism and learning difficulties.
 The department has close links with the Michael Rutter Centre for Children and Young People at the Maudsley Hospital which has a number of specialist services for children and adolescents.